Ambrevar/dotfiles/README.md

 * Patch: sidebar.
 * Extra deps: antiword, ccrypt, fortune, sxiv, w3m.

-This one is not easy to get into it.
+Mutt is not easy to grasp at first.
 I managed to get multiple accounts with encrypted passwords working, which means there is no plain password stored on the disk.
 As a result, I just get prompted for a main password on Mutt startup, then everything works out of the box.
 I use ccrypt for password management because it is much simpler than gnupg.

 I'm using embedded IMAP and SMTP services which need appropriate compilation